 Beach Wars 2, a seasonal Emergency Mission for the summer, may occasionally feature the NPCs fighting in swimsuits!
 Ever wanted to see Echo in a bikini or Zeno in swim trunks?

-Zettai Ryouiki: The default Female Deuman costume "Edel Serin" has this with boots and shorts.
-Other costumes such as Wonder Treat and Marie Wind have this, and by extension many other costumes, should they use the several knee socks options in the game.
+Zettai Ryouiki: The default Female Deuman costume "Edel Serin" has this with boots and shorts, while costumes such as Wonder Treat and Marie Wind have this in the traditional skirt and socks.
+Many other costumes that don't have this by default can pull it off when accompanied by the myriad of knee socks options in the game.

 Fighting Spirit: The Photon Blast Ilios functions like one: upon being summoned, Ilios will float around you and attack enemies you target.